 2. McMahon's principal achievement as a botanist was his initial authorship of The American Gardener's Calendar: Adapted to the Climates and Seasons of the United States, which was published annually from 1806 until 1857.
 Allen Lacy, "Bernard M'Mahon's Declaration of Independence," in Farther Afield: A Gardener's Excursions (New York: Macmillan, 1986).

-3. As a botanical term, a diagnosis is a concise statement of the distinguishing features of a plant, written in a blend of classical Latin with latinized Greek and English words now categorically known as "botanical Latin," in accordance with the International Rules of Botanical Nomenclature.
-With the publication of his Systema Naturae in 1735, Carl Linnæus had chosen to limit his diagnoses to a maximum of 12 words in the interest of brevity and convenience, but by 1814—coincidentally the year of publication of Nicholas Biddle's paraphrase of the journals of Lewis and Clark—the science of botany had gained so much momentum that the 80-year-old limitation was a burden on the science, so Pursh wrote a 72-word diagnosis based on details that Lewis himself probably related to him.
+3. As a botanical term, a diagnosis is a paragraph of aphoristic statements in the ablative case which describe the most distinguishing features of a plant, expressed in a blend of classical Latin with latinized words from Greek, English and many other languages, now collectively known as "botanical Latin."
+About 80 per cent of all generic names (such as Lewisia) and 30 per cent of specific epithets are from languages other than Latin and Greek.
+As the worldwide lingua franca of botanical science, its lexicon and grammatical rules are strictly governed and enforced by the ICN, or International Code of Nomenclature for algae, fungi, and plants, founded in 1905 after a long and tortuous search for clarity and simplicity.
+For example, with the publication of his Systema Naturae in 1735, Carl Linnæus had chosen to limit his diagnoses to a maximum of 12 words in the interest of brevity and convenience, but by 1814—coincidentally the year of publication of Nicholas Biddle's paraphrase of the journals of Lewis and Clark—the science of botany had gained so much momentum that the 80-year-old limitation was a burden on the science, which accounts for Pursh's 72-word descriptive document.
+In 2011, at the 18th International Botanical Congress, the historic requirement that the validating diagnosis must be in Latin was changed to allow new names to be validated with diagnoses in English.
 William T. Stearn, Botanical Latin: History, Grammar, Syntax, Terminology and Vocabulary, 4th ed.
-(Trowbridge, England: David & Charles Publishers, 1993), 144.
+(Trowbridge, England: David & Charles Publishers, 1993), passim.